Qpid: Reception

-In Star Trek Entertainment Weekly Collectors Edition Fall 1994, celebrating the entire Star Trek franchise shortly after the Next Generation finale aired, Entertainment Weekly ranked the episode as the eighth worst of the series.
+In its Star Trek Entertainment Weekly Collectors Edition Fall 1994, celebrating the entire Star Trek franchise shortly after the Next Generation finale aired, Entertainment Weekly ranked the episode as the eighth worst of the series.

 Zack Handlen of The A.V.
 Club gave the episode a grade B−.
 Keith DeCandido of Tor.com rated it 5 out of 10.

 In 2016, Empire ranked this the 50th best out of the top 50 episodes of all the 700 plus Star Trek television episodes.

 "Qpid" was noted as the fifth funniest episode of the Star Trek franchise, as ranked by CBR in 2019.
 They note a multitude of funny moments, calling it a "delightful romp" and praising Patrick Stewart's performance as a Federation Captain turned Robin Hood, as well as the various guest characters such as Vash.
-Some of the scenes singled out are Worf's declaration and Troi's archery skills.
+Some of the scenes singled out are Worf's protest that he is "not a Merry Man" and Troi's archery skills.

-CBR rated the relationship between Picard and Vash characters as the 12th best romance of Star Trek.
+CBR rated the relationship between Picard and Vash as the 12th best romance of Star Trek.

 In 2018, Tom's Guide rated "Qpid" one of the 15 best episodes featuring Picard.

 In 2018, Entertainment Weekly, ranked "Qpid" as one of the top ten moments of Jean-Luc Picard.

 Den of Geek noted this episode for featuring romantic elements, in 2019.

 In 2019, Screen Rant ranked "Qpid" the 8th funniest episode of Star Trek: The Next Generation.